-- Hypnosis is one type of childbirth education class that is available.
-You may want to consider this option, or consider seeing a private hypnotherapist who can train you to use autohypnosis or post-hypnotic suggestion to prepare you to react to pain in a different way.
+Hypnosis is one type of childbirth education class that is available.
+You may want to consider HypnoBirthing, or see a private hypnotherapist who can train you to use autohypnosis or post-hypnotic suggestion to prepare you to react to pain in a different way.
 People vary in their reactions to hypnosis, but for some women it is extremely effective—some even claim to feel no pain whatsoever.

 Apply pressure to the Ho-ku point on the back of the hand, right on top of the joint which connects the thumb and the forefinger.
 Press firmly into the bone of the forefinger near this spot for ten to fifteen seconds, three times, with a brief rest between each

 The Spleen 6 point is about two inches above the ankle bone, on the inside of the leg.
 Press your thumb into the bone at this point for about a minute at a time.
 Apply pressure to both of these points as often as you like.

 Back Flower Remedies

 Bach Flower Remedies can be extremely soothing during childbirth, especially the highly popular Rescue Remedy.
 You can also check out the other flower essences, each of which is intended to relieve a specific emotion or fear.

 Homeopathy is useful throughout pregnancy and during labor and delivery.
 Arnica is one homeopathic remedy that is particularly good for labor.
 It can reduce pain when taken internally, and helps with bruising and pain externally as well.
 Other pain remedies are both blue and black cohosh and chamomilla.
 A birth practitioner trained in homeopathy can help you with correct dosage amounts.

 Herbs can also be helpful during the last trimester and during labor.
 Check with your birth practitioner about herbal use.